Infineon/mtb-example-btsdk-ble-throughput/README.md

 3. Program the board with the "LE_Throughput ble-throughput-gatt-server" application.

-4. Turn ON Bluetooth&reg; on your android or iOS device and launch the CySmart app.
+4. Turn ON Bluetooth&reg; on your android or iOS device and launch the LightBlue app.

-5. Swipe down on the CySmart app home screen to start scanning for Bluetooth&reg; LE Peripherals; your device appears in the CySmart app home screen with the name `TPUT`.
-Select your device to establish a Bluetooth&reg; LE connection, see [Figure 6](#figure-6-CySmart-app).
+5. Swipe down on the LightBlue app home screen to start scanning for Bluetooth&reg; LE Peripherals; your device appears in the LightBlue app home screen with the name `TPUT`.
+Select your device to establish a Bluetooth&reg; LE connection, see [Figure 6](#figure-6-LightBlue-app).
 Once the connection is established, LED1 will be ON.

-6. Select **GATT DB** from the carousel view, see [Figure 6](#figure-6-CySmart-app).
-Swipe left or right to change carousel selections.

-7. Select **Unknown service** and then select the characteristic with the **Notify** property.

-8. Select **Notify**, see [Figure 6](#figure-6-CySmart-app).
-The device will start sending GATT notifications to the mobile.
-LED2 will be ON while the device is sending notifications and will be OFF intermittently indicating GATT packet congestion.

     **Figure 6.
-CySmart app**
+LightBlue app**

     ![](images/cysmart-app.png)